AnyChart/docs.anychart.com/Basic_Charts_Types/Funnel_Chart.md

 ## Tooltip

-In this section we will explain how to tune funnel tooltip.
-Method {api:anychart.charts.Funnel#tooltip}**.tooltip()**{api} controls tooltip of the funnel.
+In this section we will explain how to tune funnel tooltip. {api:anychart.charts.Funnel#tooltip}**.tooltip()**{api} method controls tooltip of the funnel.
 With the following example let's force tooltip to show detailed description of the funnel.

 {sample}BCT\_FunnelChart\_08{sample}